 On Internet HTTPS encrypts all user data like financial information, browsing history, sensitive information, etc, to protect against Man-In-The-Middle and other attacks.

-In some web hosting accounts the Https is enabled by default whereas in some web hosting accounts it is not enabled.
-If it is not enabled you have to enable Https manually in cPanel account.
+On some web hosting accounts the Https is enabled by default whereas on some web hosting accounts it is not enabled.
+If it is not enabled you have to enable Https manually on cPanel account.
 Once Https is enabled your website URL is always redirected to Https://.

-Follow the steps to enable Https Redirect in cPanel:
+Follow the steps to enable Https Redirect on cPanel:

-- Click the “Domains” located under the Domains section.
+- Click on the “Domains” located under the Domains section.

 - Turn On the “Force HTTPS Redirect“.

 - Now open your website URL with and without HTTPS like “http://example.com”, “https://example.com”, and see whether it redirects to HTTPS or not.
 Replace “example.com” with your domain.